 Tags are useful because each bookmark can have multiple tags.
 This allows you to place bookmarks into multiple different categories, making it easier to dig through your bookmarks and find ones you’re looking for.

-Unfortunately, Chrome doesn’t have an integrated bookmarks-tagging feature. if you want to use bookmark tags in Chrome, try using the Le Tags extension — it’s the closest you can get to real bookmark tags in Chrome.
+Unfortunately, Chrome doesn’t have an integrated bookmarks-tagging feature.
+If you want to use bookmark tags in Chrome, try using the Le Tags extension [No Longer Available] — it’s the closest you can get to real bookmark tags in Chrome.

 How many bookmarks do you have?
 Do you have an archive of more than a decade’s worth of bookmarks, or none at all?
 How do you manage so many bookmarks?
 Leave a comment and share your strategies!